Beyond the Ordinary

 Who Can Benefit

-If you are struggling with Medically Undiagnosed Symptoms (MUS) or any of the following, you might benefit from using the Safe and Sound Protocol:
+If you are struggling with any of the following, or symptoms that are not diagnosable (medically undiagnosed symptoms) you might benefit from using the Safe and Sound Protocol.

 Social and emotional difficulties